Wardrobe of Mary, Queen of Scots: At Parliament

 Mary wore her crown and robes for state ceremonies, including the first day of the Parliament of Scotland on 26 May 1563.
 Her robes were later described as a "rob ryall of purper velvot embroiderit about with gold, furrit with spottit armenis (ermine) and a band about".
 Scottish monarchs had robes for their coronations and for Parliament.
 When Charles I came to Scotland for his coronation in 1633 he had the old Parliament robes of James IV refurbished and perfumed for his use.
-In March 1566, Mary's tailor Jehan de Compiegne made her headdresses of cloth of silver to wear in Parliament, presumably when not wearing the crown.
+In March 1566, Mary's tailor Jehan de Compiegne made her headdresses of cloth of silver to wear in Parliament, or at the election of the Lords of the Articles, presumably when not wearing the crown.

 John Knox criticised the appearance of Mary's gentlewomen at Parliament in 1563 as a "stinking pride of women" and wrote that preachers denounced the "taregetting of their taillies" (apparently the embellishment of their costumes), and there were calls for reform by sumptuary law "for order to be taken for apparel".
+In 1557, Knox had advised his female Protestant followers in Edinburgh not to wear farthingales or elaborate hair styles and attires.